-This feature allows you to receive a call from a specific individual with privacy.
+This feature allows you to receive a call from or to call a specific individual.
+It is intended to provide privacy and to eliminate the annoyance of having to listen to conversations that are of no interest to you.

 Receiving a Selective Call